T-Bunckenburg93/nebData/docs/averageFleet.md

 | Container Hauler       | 0.41 | 0.0    |

 As we can see, there seems to be a good mix of capital ships and suporting ships, which would be as the developers intended.
-A few insights on this.
+A few musings on this.

-* Sprinters and Raines are very common though I was suprised that sprinters were higher, given the versitility of the raines mount, and seeing more raines swarms than sprinter swarms
+* Sprinters and Raines are very common, though I was suprised that sprinters were higher given the versitility of the raines mount and seeing more raines swarms than sprinter swarms
 * Keystones are more prevelant than Vauxhalls.
 People like beams I guess.
 * Axfords were lower and Solomons were higher.
 Don't see thaaat many Solomons in multiplayer, so this was suprising.